chrisnoonan98675/site/xl-release/how-to/create-a-jdbc-export-hook.markdown

 You can also create JDBC export hooks.
 These allow you to insert information about releases into a SQL database; for example, for reporting purposes.
 JDBC export hooks give you access to the `java.sql.Connection` object.

+The [XLR-SQL Export hook](https://github.com/xebialabs-community/xlr-sql-export-hook) does just that and can be found on GitHub.

+This article discusses how to develop a JDBC Export Hook from scratch.

 ## Step 1 Define a new export hook

 Add a new synthetic type to `conf/synthetic.xml`.
 For example: